Interactions enable Thouless pumping in a nonsliding lattice: Stability of the pump

-We compare the experimental data with numerical simulations using matrix-product states in Fig.~\ref{fig:3}.
+We compare the experimental data with numerical simulations of a single, one-dimensional tube with 24 particles using MPS in Fig.~\ref{fig:3}.
 These theory calculations were performed with the experimental parameters of the time-dependent Hamiltonian [Eq.~\eqref{eqn:RM}] including the trapping potential.
 The starting state was approximated by disjoint singlet states on each dimer with no long-range correlations, in order to take our loading protocol and finite temperature into account (see App.~\ref{app:MPS} for details).
-The results of the $U$-scan are plotted as a line in Fig.~\ref{fig:3} and we find good agreement between theory and experiment, within the error bars of the data points.
+The results of the $U$-scan are plotted as a line in Fig.~\ref{fig:3} and generally agree with experiment, in particular, regarding the width of the plateau of interaction-induced pumping as function of $U/t$.
+The measured full-width-half-maximum of the plateau is $7.0(5)\,U/t$ in the experiment, in agreement with the theoretical value $7.2(4)\, U/t$ (value in brackets denote systematic uncertainties).
+While the theory curve is slightly shifted to smaller values of $U/t$, compared with the experimental data, this is not unexpected, as the theory only takes into account a single tube and the experiment averages over a whole array of tubes with different fillings.
 Smoothening of the topological transitions is present both in theory and experiment, which is a result of nonadiabatic effects.
-The full-width-half-maximum of interaction-induced pumping plateau is located at $U/t = 5.8(3)$ and $U/t = 11.5(6)$, respectively, which is consistent with the experimental observations.
+The presence of an extended region with displacements of close to $0.5\, d/T$ in both theory and experiment suggests that finite-entropy effects are not crucially relevant within the first pump cycle (see also Sec.~\ref{sec:corrs}).
+As discussed in App.~\ref{sec:app_trap} and in Ref.~\cite{zhu_reversal_2024}, harmonic trapping affects the pumped charge only at much later times.

 An important control parameter for adiabatic pumping is the duration of one pump cycle $T$, which is investigated experimentally in the following.
-Keeping the interaction strength [$U/t = 8.9(4)$] and all other experimental parameters fixed, we vary the pump period $T$ over two orders of magnitude from 2 to 100 tunnelling times ($\hbar/t$).
+Keeping the interaction strength [$U/t = 9.2(7)$] and all other experimental parameters fixed, we vary the pump period $T$ over two orders of magnitude from 4 to 120 tunnelling times ($\hbar/t$).
 The results are plotted in Fig.~\ref{fig:4} and the data suggests that for slow-enough pump periods the measured slope converges towards the quantised value of $0.5\, d/T$ (dashed line) and becomes largely independent of $T$.
-This observation supports the conclusion that stable interaction-induced pumping occurs for a large range of parameters.
-The experimental data roughly agree with MPS calculations (solid line in Fig.~\ref{fig:4}).
+The seven data points above $T=20 \,\hbar/t$ average to $0.48(5)\, d/T$ (mean and standard deviation).
+This observation supports the conclusion that robust interaction-induced pumping occurs for a large range of parameters.
 For fast pump periods below 20 tunnelling times, the interaction-induced displacement clearly breaks down due to nonadiabatic effects.